Contents

 Francisco de Paula del Villar

-In 1872, Josep Maria Bocabella, inspired by the basilica at Loreto after a trip to Italy, harbored dreams of constructing a church.
+In 1872, Josep Maria Bocabella was inspired by the basilica at Loreto after a trip to Italy.
 He enlisted the architect Francisco de Paula del Villar to design a Gothic revival church.
 Construction commenced on March 19, 1882, under Villar's direction, but he resigned a year later, on March 18, 1883.
-By that time, the apse crypt had been completed.
+By that time, only the apse crypt had been completed.

 Sagrada Familia Architecture